yvendee/MedDev/README.md

 python main.py
 ```

-# You can you this sample account:
+# You can use this sample account:

 firstname:
 ```